Peregrine: Sequential simulation-based inference for gravitational wave signals: Results: Two Case Studies

 We generate the noise according to the LIGO-O4 power spectral density for each detector (H1, L1, V1)~\cite{Ashton:2021anp}.
 We assume the detector noise to be gaussian-distributed, stationary and coloured by the estimated PSD of the upcoming LIGO-Virgo observing run.\footnote{In full technicality, the detector noise originates from a number of different continuous and transient sources which lead it to be non-stationary and coloured.
 However, it has been shown that away from these transient noise artefacts a gaussian distribution coloured by an online estimate of the PSD is an excellent approximation~\cite{LIGOScientific:2019hgc}.} In practice, particularly because we are looking to analyse individual observations, the noise model could be modified to include \emph{e.g.}, any online estimate of the PSD at the time of an event~\cite{LIGOScientific:2016aoc,LIGOScientific:2018mvr}.
 Whilst of course, the precise posteriors obtained would be different as a result of the different noise realisation, the data analysis pipeline would remain identical and we expect our approach to generalise to any noise model.

 In the rest of the section we will describe the case studies in more detail before presenting our results when analysing the signals using the TMNRE algorithm implemented in \texttt{peregrine}.
 Importantly, we show that we can achieve excellent agreement compared to traditional established methods across all parameters in the 1-dimensional and 2-dimensional marginals.
 To obtain this comparison, we run the nested sampling code \texttt{dynesty}~\cite{Speagle:2020aaa} that comes as default with the bilby package\footnote{The results for the posteriors obtained from \texttt{dynesty}~\cite{Handley:2015aaa,Speagle:2020aaa} can be highly sensitive to the sampling settings.
 In this work, we follow other analyses in the literature~\cite{Romero-Shaw:2020owr} taking \texttt{nlive} $= 2000$ points as well as \texttt{n\_act} $ = 10$, and perform analytic phase marginalisation which is crucial for stable results.
-We do not analytically marginalise over luminosity distance or merger time, although this should not affect the results.}~\cite{Ashton:2018jfp,Romero-Shaw:2020owr,Ashton:2021anp}.
+We do not analytically marginalise over luminosity distance or merger time, although this should not affect the results.
+An additional technical point that is relevant here is that for waveform models with higher modes, it is known that this phase pre-marginalisation step may break down if the $\ell > 2$ overtones give a significant contribution to the signal~\cite{Thrane:2018aaa}.
+We have checked explicitly that running dynesty again without phase pre-marginalisation (but with a larger \texttt{n\_act} $ = 50$) leads to identical posteriors on the well-measured parameters such as the chirp mass or luminosity distance, although with some instabilities in less well-constrained parameters such as the phase and the two tilts.
+Importantly, we note that \texttt{peregrine} itself performs no such phase pre-marginalisation and therefore the observed agreement is further indication that for the sources in question phase pre-marginalisation is performing well here.
+Regardless, this highlights the fact that for comparisons, this check should be done on a case-by-case basis when working with higher-order mode waveform approximants.}~\cite{Ashton:2018jfp,Romero-Shaw:2020owr,Ashton:2021anp}.
 We also discuss additional consistency checks that we can perform on simulation-based inference methods that are independent of -- and typically also infeasible to -- classical methods.